 However, the aforementioned works in PL are \textit{greedy} in assigning the labels by simply comparing the prediction value against a predefined threshold $\gamma$ irrespective of the relative prediction values across samples and classes.
 Such greedy strategies will be sensitive to the choice of thresholds and even carefully tune the threshold may not result in the same way as non-greedy algorithm, shown in Fig. \ref{fig:viz_csa_pl_different_thresholds}.

-\uline{Non-greedy pseudo-labeling}: FlexMatch [\citenum{zhang2021flexmatch}] adaptively selects a threshold $\gamma_k$ for each class based on the level of difficulty.
+\uline{Non-greedy pseudo-labeling}: FlexMatch \citep{zhang2021flexmatch} adaptively selects a threshold $\gamma_k$ for each class based on the level of difficulty.
 This threshold is adapted using the predictions across classes.
 However, the selection process is still heuristic in comparing the prediction score with an adjusted threshold.
 Recently, \citet{tai2021sinkhorn_sla} provide a novel view in connecting the pseudo-labeling assignment task to optimal transport problem, called SLA, which inspires our work.
 SLA and FlexMatch are better than existing PL in that their \textit{non-greedy} label assignments not only use the single prediction value but also consider the relative importance of this value across rows and columns in a holistic way.
 However, both SLA and FlexMatch can overconfidently assign labels to noise samples and have not considered utilizing uncertainty values in making assignments.